nikhilpandey-dev/p4-fend-evaluate-news-nlp-np/NOTES.md

 The "output" of webpack is the distribution (`dist`) folder.
 It is where webpack drops or "outputs" the neat bundles of assets it creates from the individual files we point it to.

+`dist` stands for distribtuion and it stands really next to `src` folder.